 - Slow down: Speeds of 15 mph or less are generally adequate in the roundabout. - Yield: Vehicles entering must always yield to cars already in the roundabout.
-Look to your left for entering traffic. - Don't stop, stay in lane: Don't stop once inside the roundabout.
+Look to your left for entering traffic. - Entering: Don't stop once inside the roundabout.
 The vehicle in the roundabout has the right of way.
-Do not change lanes within the roundabout. - Follow signs: Look for destination signs and exit in that direction. - Exit: Look to your right, check your side mirror and use your turn signal.
+Do not change lanes within the roundabout. - Destination signs: Look for destination signs and exit in that direction. - Exiting: Look to your right, check your side mirror and use your turn signal

-Lesson two - emergency vehicles
+Lesson two - yield to emergency vehicles